Scytl/freddie/README.md

 Features
 --------

-By default, **fess** acts as a static server, serving the files placed in the directory from where it is launched
+By default, **freddie** acts as a static server, serving the files placed in the directory from where it is launched

 It has, however, 3 main features built-in, covering the full development cycle: